Collateral (film): Filming

 After three weeks of filming, cinematographer Paul Cameron left the project due to creative differences with Mann.
 Dion Beebe was brought on to replace Cameron.
-Mann chose to use the Viper FilmStream High-Definition Camera to film many of Collaterals scenes, the first such use in a major motion picture.
+Mann chose to use the Viper FilmStream High-Definition Camera to film many of Collaterals scenes, the first such use in a major motion picture, in order to capture the unique lighting effects present in Los Angeles's nightlife.
 Mann had previously used the format for portions of Ali and his CBS drama Robbery Homicide Division and would later employ the same camera for the filming of Miami Vice.
 The sequence in the nightclub was shot in 35 mm.

-Filming took place throughout Los Angeles, with Los Angeles International Airport and Koreatown used for setpieces, and filming was also done in Pico Rivera, California.
+Filming took place throughout Los Angeles, with Los Angeles International Airport and Koreatown used for set pieces, and filming was also done in Pico Rivera, California.

 Music

 James Newton Howard composed the score for the film, with additional music by Antônio Pinto.
 As well as the Vangelis composition "Moxica and the Horse," which was composed for the film 1492 Conquest of Paradise.
 The piece features in Collateral as the FBI race to the Fever nightclub.
 The Collateral soundtrack was released on August 3, 2004, by Hip-O Records, one notable omission from the soundtrack release is Tom Rothrock's "LAX" which plays as several parties head to the nightclub.
 Howard estimated that only half of the music he composed was used in the final cut of the film.